Mo i Rana Airport, Fagerlia: History

-In June 2013 the parliament decided to build the new airport a few km south of Røssvoll airport, and there was a construction start ceremony with the Prime minister in 2017.
+In June 2013 the parliament decided to build the new airport a few kilometers south of Røssvoll airport, and there was a construction start ceremony with the Prime minister in 2017.
 Still the real construction start got delayed because the government delayed their financial support.
 In May 2020 the government decided to take over the leadership of the airport construction through its airport company Avinor.
 Until then a municipality owned company led the project.
 This required redoing the plan, but in March 2021 the plans were done and were given go-ahead.

 Construction start was still been delayed due to formalities.
 The first construction contracts were signed on 8 July 2022.
-On 26 september 2022, construction works started with a ceremony.
+On 26 September 2022, construction works started with a ceremony.

 Planned opening of the new airport was 2025.
 But already in February 2023, the plan for opening was changed to 2027.

+In June 2023, financing was agreed upon, including 66 million kr from Rana Municipality, to make the runway 2400 m instead of 2200 m, which will allow Boeing 737-800 and similar aircraft to take off and land fully loaded also in slippery icy conditions.

+Paving of the runway started in July 2024, and is expected to be finished in 2025.
+A ceremony for the construction start of the terminal building was held in September 2024.